Vassh007/MSSE640_Assignment1_UnitTesting/README.md

 -	13. Did you test when you input the wrong number of sides (like only two instead of three)? (optional unless required explicitly by your professor) Example: 2,4
 ### Clarity of Test Cases:
 -	14. For every test case you created, did you write down what output you expected from the program?
 Example: Side A: 3, Side B: 4, Side C: 5 → Scalene
-The function ensures the validity of the sides by checking conditions such as negative or zero-length sides and violations of the triangle inequality theorem.
+Thus, the function ensures the validity of the sides by checking conditions such as negative or zero-length sides and violations of the triangle inequality theorem.
 Additionally, I implemented the `main` method as a console-based driver to prompt users to sequentially input three integer values for triangles.
-The method utilizes Java's `Scanner` object (`Scanner sc = new Scanner(System.in)`) allowing user interaction via the console.
+The method utilizes Java's `Scanner` object (`Scanner sc = new Scanner(System.in)`), allowing user interaction via the console.
 This ensures that users can enter integers representing the lengths of the triangle sides one by one until the console outputs a message such as "The triangle is scalene" (or isosceles/equilateral), or an error message if the inputs are invalid.
 ```Java
 System.out.println("The triangle is: " + result);
 ```
+I separated the classification logic from the user interaction logic to enable robust and automated unit testing.
+This way, the triangle classification method `(identifyTriangle(a, b, c))` can be called directly from an automated test case without requiring an interactive prompt, significantly simplifying the testing process.
+Additionally, I used JUnit 5 for comprehensive testing.
+The test cases are designed to validate both typical and edge cases explicitly.
+The classification result—whether the triangle is Equilateral, Isosceles, Scalene, or Invalid—is displayed directly on the console with the command `System.out.println("The triangle is: " + result);`.
+Importantly, the test cases do not rely on external data for input or output.

 ## Unit Tests